 DAIRY DONE RIGHT

 To learn more about our cheesemakers, cheese varieties, and where to buy local products visit the Wisconsin Milk Marketing Board, a nonprofit dedicated to promoting Wisconsin cheese and dairy products.
-Their web site features dairy maps, a "cheesecyclopedia," recipes, pairings, and even a page dedicated to macaroni and cheese!
+Their web site features dairy maps, recipes, pairings, and even a page dedicated to macaroni and cheese!
 Another great resource is our Restaurants page, which can help you find that perfect restaurant or get the scoop on the best ice cream shop.
-Finally, to learn more about the cows that produce much of our local dairy, visit the World Dairy Expo, Madison's largest annual conference held annually in late September.
+Finally, to learn more about the cows that produce much of our local dairy, visit the World Dairy Expo, Madison's largest annual conference held annually in late September/early October.